Scientific Name

 Description

-Aloe haworthioides is a small stemless succulent that forms dense rosettes of fleshy dark green leaves covered with soft, white, hairy spines.
-The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are lance-shaped, up to 1.6 inches (4 cm) long, and up to 0.3 inches (0.8 cm) wide.
+Aloe haworthioides is a small succulent that offsets freely, forming a dense clump of rosettes of fleshy, dark green leaves covered with soft, white spines.
+The rosettes can reach a diameter of up to 2 inches (5 cm).
+The leaves are lance-shaped, measuring up to 1.6 inches (4 cm) in length and 0.3 inches (0.8 cm) in width.

 These succulents are not particularly fast-growing and will only rarely need repotting.
-However, in the spring, repot Aloes tipping over their pots or have ceased growing.
-Use a fast-draining potting mix with one-third of sand or pebbles.
-When repotting a larger plant, it is possible to divide the root ball carefully.
+However, in the spring, repot Aloes that are tipping over their pots or have ceased growing.
+Use a fast-draining potting mix with one-third sand or pebbles.
+When repotting a larger plant, dividing the root ball is possible.
 Some varieties of Aloe will send off offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.